If you buy something through my links, I may earn a commission (at no extra cost to you).

 To all travelers who think Cancun is just an inauthentic tourist hotspot, I’ll remind you that thousands of Mexicans still call Cancun home and lead interesting lives.

 It’s not hard to leave the hotel strip — by public bus, no less — and head into the city.
-Mercado 23 is the place to go if you’re looking for a butcher, religious icon, or fresh produce and it’s near an incredible torta (sandwich) shop known as Ya Estas.
+Mercado 23 is the place to go if you’re looking for a butcher, religious icon, or fresh produce and it’s near an incredible torta (sandwich) shop called Ya Estas.
 I spent an afternoon wandering through primarily residential areas on this trip and can vouch that there’s more to Cancun than resorts.

 >>>>> Related Post: How to Avoid Tourist Traps